Children should remain rear facing until the maximum allowed by their convertible car seat.

 Periodically, in conjunction with the Ohio Buckles Buckeyes Program supported by the Ohio Department of Health, Columbus Public Health receives car seats that can be distributed at no cost on a first come, first served basis.

 To get a seat, income eligible families must attend a scheduled appointment (approximately 15-30 minutes) at Columbus Public Health (240 Parsons Avenue, Columbus, OH 43215).
-With video-based online education and in-vehicle instruction, certified Child Passenger Safety Technicians teach the safety features and proper installation of the car seat so that it can best protect the child.
+Video-based online education and in-vehicle instruction will be provided.
+In the video, a certified Child Passenger Safety Technician will educate on the safety features and proper installation of the car seat so that it can best protect your child.
 All seats are new; limited to one seat per child.

 The ideal time to attend your car seat appointment is around 1-2 months prior to your expected delivery date.
 Keep this in mind when selecting a preferred day and time.